ForeignOx/notes/Mathematics/Statistics/Probability/Poisson Distribution.md

 ## Probability Density Function
-The poisson distribution is a probability distribution.
+The poisson distribution is a [[Discrete Random Variables|discrete]] probability distribution.
 If you take a family of [[Binomial Distribution|binomial distributions]] with a set value of $np$, as $n\rightarrow \infty$ the probabilities seem to converge.
 $$
 X \sim \lim_{ n \to \infty }\left( B\left( n,\frac{\lambda}{n} \right) \right)